Romance Languages and Literatures

 a. a ROMLANG/ROMLING number; or

-b. another concentration-level course in French, Spanish, or Italian (in English or the target language)
+b. another concentration-level course in French, Italian, Portuguese, or Spanish (in English or the target language)

 3. ROMLANG 498, the Senior Seminar in RLL

 Part I of the requirements gives students the choice between treating the languages more or less equally and having "primary" and "secondary" languages.

 Part II of the requirements fosters "bridges" between the two languages that are of both a practical/linguistic nature and an intellectual one.

 Requirement II.1 grounds the concentration in Romance Languages and Literatures in an understanding of the linguistic "kinship" between Romance languages.
 The following courses have been approved by the RLL curriculum committee as options for fulfilling the linguistics requirement (II.1):